 If you choose to be tested, we need a copy of the results, positive or negative, for record-keeping purposes, even if it is a picture of a home-based test.
-Linda is the main point of contact for reporting suspected cases and results of testing.
+Please send a picture of the results via text to 817-274-1548 or email Linda.

 No. People can continue to test positive for up to 3 months after diagnosis and not be infectious to others.
 Researchers have found that the amount of live virus in the nose and throat drops significantly soon after COVID-19 symptoms develop.
 Additionally, the duration of infectiousness in most people with COVID-19 is no longer than 10 days after symptoms begin and no longer than 20 days in people with severe illness or those who are severely immunocompromised.

 We do not have to follow TEA public school guidelines.
-TMA will continue to follow our protocols regarding notification of the affected classroom and wider community if there is a positive student or staff case and complete contract tracing within the TMA community.
+TMA will continue to follow our protocols regarding notification of the affected classroom if there is a positive student or staff case and complete contract tracing within the TMA community.

-When community transmission is moderate or higher, masks are required indoors for staff, teachers, elementary students.
-All visitors must wear a mask when indoors.
+When community transmission is high, masks are required indoors for adults and elementary students.
 While we do not require masks for students in the Toddler or Early Childhood programs, parents are welcome to have their children who are 2 and older wear a mask to school.

 We will treat a mask as an additional piece of clothing for students, reminding them when it is appropriate to remove or replace their mask.

-Parents are welcome to observe their child’s class from the hallway through the window, though we require parents to contact the front desk to make arrangements prior to arriving so we can ensure COVID-19 safety protocols are observed.
+Parents are welcome to observe their child’s class from the hallway through the window.